EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

 This query executes `LATEST ON` before `WHERE` and returns the most recent records, then filters out those below 800.
 The steps are

-- Find the latest balances by customer ID
+- Find the latest balances by customer ID.
 - Filter out balances below 800.
 Since the latest balance for customer 1 is equal to 330.5, it is filtered out in this step.